Memeplexx/olik/readme.md

 Olik allows you to comprehensively grok your state updates without ever leaving your component code.
 * Its fluent typesafe API maximizes **transparency**, **consistency** and **eliminates ambiguity**
 * **Debuggability** is enhanced through **auto-generated action types**
-* **Nested stores** allow you to debug your component state with or without your application state.
+* **Nested stores** allow you to debug your component state with or without your application store.
 * Transactions, async updates, and caching are all built-in.

 ---